nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * If the size input is not either [SMALL / MEDIUM / LARGE], the capacity would be set to the default MEDIUM

 Example of adding a unit good:<br/>
-Adding a Unit Good of SKU being WC1, with name Wooden Chair, description as Chair made of oak from Europe, and a size of Medium.<br/>
+Adding a Unit Good with SKU being WC1, with name Wooden Chair, description as Chair made of oak from Europe, and a size of Medium<br/>

 `add ug/ sku/WC1 n/Wooden Chair d/Chair made of oak from Europe size/Medium`